muut/wordpress-plugin/readme.txt

 The update to version 3.0 is a major update that enhances the plugin experience in a large way.
 The update _does_ support all of the earlier plugin functionality (such as the shortcodes), but we recommend updating when you have a little bit of time to experiment and ensure that everything continues to work as expected.
 We hope you enjoy the new version!

 == Changelog ==

+= 3.0.6 =
+Notes

+* Improved the functionality of widgets in relation to websites with caching enabled.
+* Improved performance on websites with large numbers of posts and pages displaying large numbers of them at once.

 = 3.0.5 =
 Notes